FilippVolodin/ReeePlayer/README.md

 ## Getting Started

-Before you start, it is recommended to create or select a directory on disk for media files that you plan to use for spaced repetition.
+Before you start, it is recommended to create or select a directory on your computer for media files that you plan to use for spaced repetition.

 This directory can be opened either with (`Open Directory`) button or being drag-and-dropped with a mouse from Explorer into the application window.